 Then import your publications with:

-The tool is in beta status and intended purely to help assist you, so the generated output in the
+The tool is intended purely to help assist you, so the generated output in the

 To contribute to the tool or submit feature requests and bug report, please check out the Academic publication importer on GitHub.

 Alternatively, publications can be manually created using the command: